aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Reference to the calling action for middlewares

-Last but not least the optional forth argument passed into a middleware is the calling action, meaning the action that is being dispatched.
+Last but not least the optional fourth argument passed into a middleware is the calling action, meaning the action that is being dispatched.
 In here you get an object containing the action's `name` and the provided `params`.
 This is useful when you, for instance, want only certain actions to pass or be canceled under certain circumstances.

 <code-listing heading="Reference to the calling action in middlewares">